SmithWillSuffice/ohanga-pai/content/questions/12_pension_funds.md

 their fiddles sipping wine.

 Same with a fixed exchange rate system like Bretton-Woods, here the "gold" is the US dollar (or a "weighted basket" of foreign currencies).
-We can end up owning other countries their currency, which we cannot type onto our balance sheets with a computer or ink.
+We can end up owing other countries their currency, which we cannot type onto our balance sheets with a computer or ink${}^\ast$.
 So we are back to the forced selling of our goods that we might not be able to afford to sell.
 If we cannot sell enough, then we get import price hike inflation events.

+${}^\ast$ Why we cannot fake a foreign currency is because of the central banking system.
+All banks, and *only* banks, run the payments clearing system, and they are all licenced by the state.
+The central bank holds *all* the other bank's reserve accounts.
+So any anomalies in the accounting clearances at the end of the reserve maintenance periods will be automatically red alerts.
+The diplomats who are actually economic hitmen will be knocking on our government doors if we created so much as a few hundred of their currency units.
+US dollars do not get through any payments without the central bank knowing.
+This is not a matter of imperialism or anything, without the central bank accounting no currency would be trusted, it'd become like bitcoin or worse, completely wild, at least until some warlord seized hold of all the cash registers and normalized things again.

 New Zealand is a relatively productive country with surplus output capacity of goods others want, so we never suffered terribly under Bretton-Woods.
-But the risk was always there. then absurdly, once we removed the choke of Bretton-Woods, our successive governments invented a risk (called the NAIRU) that never needed to be invented (more on this soon --- the neoliberal hysterics era, which tragically continues to this day).
+But the risk was always there.
+Then absurdly, once we removed the choke of Bretton-Woods, our successive governments **_invented_** a risk (called the NAIRU) that never needed to be invented (more on this soon --- the neoliberal hysterics era, which tragically continues to this day).